Chicken’s Chicken, A New Year Tale 2

 Siesta beckoned so I stood slowly and ambled to my room and on lying down was instantly asleep.

-I jerked awake coughing and retching, tears streaming down my face as though I’d been tear gassed and was up and out of my room in seconds into the fresh air where I stood gasping, rubbing my blinded eyes, to roars of laughter from an unseen audience.
+I jerked awake coughing and retching, tears streaming down my face as though I’d been tear gassed and was up and out of my room in seconds into the fresh air where I stood gasping, rubbing my blinded eyes, to roars of laughter from

 Someone handed me a towel as I stumbled away from the hideous stench that seemed to accompany the fumes and as I reached the far side of the courtyard I managed to open my eyes and gasp, ”What the fuck is that?"